This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Apply ice on each breast for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover it with a towel before you apply it to your breast.
 Ice helps your milk ducts shrink.

 - Keep your breasts away from warm water.
 Warm water will make it easier for milk to fill your breasts.
 Stand with your breasts away from warm water in the shower.